appgate/sdpctl/docs/sdpctl_appliance_backup.md

   # Backup with no arguments or flags will prompt for appliance
   > sdpctl appliance backup
   ?
 Backup API is disabled on the appliance.
 Do you want to enable it now?
 Yes ?
-The passphrase to encrypt Appliance Backups when backup API is used: <password> # only shows if backup API is not enabled ?
+The passphrase to encrypt the appliance backups when the Backup API is used: <password> # only shows if backup API is not enabled
+  ?
 Confirm your passphrase: <password> # only shows if backup API is not enabled ? select appliances to backup:  [Use arrows to move, space to select, <right> to all, <left> to none, type to filter]
   > [ ]  controller